awi-response/darts-nextgen/docs/guides/training.md

 - Created by runs of cross-validations: `{artifact_dir}/_cross_validations/{cv_name}/{run_name}-{run_id}`
 - Created by single runs: `{artifact_dir}/_runs/{run_name}-{run_id}`

-This way, the top-level `artifact_dir` is kept clean and organized,
+This way, the top-level `artifact_dir` is kept clean and organized.

+!!! tip "Local vs. WandB"

+    The training uses a local directory for storing the artifacts, such as metrics or the model.
+    The final directory where these artifacts is always called `{run_name}-{run_id}`.
+    This way, it should be easy to relate which artifacts belong to which run in wandb, where the url of a run is always `https://wandb.ai/{wandb_entity}/{wandb_project}/runs/{run_id}`.

 The cross-validation will not only contain the artifacts from the training runs but also a `run_infos.parquet` file with information about each run / experiment.
 This dataframe contains a `fold`, `seed`, `duration`, `checkpoint`, `is_unstable`, `is_unstable` and metrics columns, where the metrics are taken from the `trainer.callback_metrics`.